 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 4 times during the year.
-In addition each committee has met 3 times.
-The Board met less than 6 times due to the clearly established committees/portfolio groups of Trustees who can deal with specific areas of responsibility following robust terms of reference.
+The Board of Trustees has formally met 7 times during the year.
+In addition each committee has met 2 times.